Angelo8828/hoi4-better-philippines-names/README.md

 - `Manuel Luis Quezon` will still be the leader of the `Nacionalista Party`.

 ###### Fascism
-- Fascist Phillipines will be called `Pilipinas`.
+- Fascist Philippines will be called `Pilipinas`.
 It will have the same flag as the democratic Philippines.
 - `Benigno P. Ramos` will be the leader of the `Ganap Party`, having a generic portrait

 ###### Communism